ChronoMagic-Bench: A Benchmark for Metamorphic Evaluation of Text-to-Time-lapse Video Generation: ChronoMagic-Pro

 \section{ChronoMagic-Pro}

 \myparagraph{Multi-Aspect Data Curation.} As previously mentioned, existing large-scale text-video datasets primarily consist of general videos with limited physical information content, restricting open-source models \cite{SVD, Make-a-video, animatediff} to generating only general videos rather than time-lapse videos.
 To address this, we construct the first large-scale time-lapse video dataset by collecting time-lapse videos based on the search terms outlined in Section \ref{sec: benchmarks}, ultimately obtaining 66,226 original videos.
-Following the Panda70m method \cite{Panda-70M}, we split these videos to produce \textbf{460K} semantically consistent single-scene video clips (\textit{ChronoMagic-Pro}).
+Following the Panda70m method \cite{Panda-70M}, we split these videos to produce 460K semantically consistent single-scene video clips.
 Finally, we utilize the video annotation strategy similar to MagicTime~\cite{magictime}, replacing GPT-4V \cite{gpt4} with the open-source ShareGPT4Video \cite{Sharegpt4v} to reduce computational overhead while ensuring high-quality video captions.
-Additionally, we employ a video retrieval model \cite{Internvideo2} to filter out low-quality videos, resulting in \textbf{150K} video clips of higher purity and quality (\textit{ChronoMagic-ProH}).
-Verification experiment are shown in the Appendix \ref{sec: verification_experiment}.
+We conduct a verification experiment on the dataset in the Appendix \ref{verification_experiment_on_chronoMagic-Pro}. \jf{More details about dataset construction are provided in Appendix \ref{more_details_about_chronoMaigc-Pro}.}